inbravo/scribe/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Selection of XML of JSON as response
+## Selection of XML or JSON as response

 - Add "?_type=json" Get JSON data for all Accounts: [cad-host]/cad/object/account?_type=json
 - Add "?_type=xml" Get XML data for all Accounts: [cad-host]/cad/object/account?_type=xml